 The new trend, labeled as programmatic advertising, uses datasets to decide the target audience.
-These ads are shown to the audience chosen on the base of consumption, and then retargeted after a certain period to generate more ROI.
+These ads are shown to the audience chosen on the basis of consumption.
+They are then retargeted after a period of time to generate higher ROI.

-In simple terms, it is about luring the right audience to the right type of ad at the right moment.
-Compared to basic retargeting efforts, ecommerce store owners stand a better chance of reaching out to a larger audience by using this type of advertising.
+In simple terms, it is about luring the right audience to the right ad at the right moment.
+Compared to the basic retargeting efforts, ecommerce store owners stand a better chance of reaching out to a larger audience by using programmatic advertising.

-Facebook allows advertisers select the audience and target it with the relevant ads.
-The Facebook pixel learns and gets intelligent with every run.
-This results in better profit margins in the long run.
+Facebook allows advertisers to select the audience.
+You can target them with relevant ads.
+Facebook pixel learns and becomes more intelligent with every run.
+This results in a better profit margin in the long run.

 Google Admob shows video ads in between mobile games intelligently.
-When a level ends, a video ad of similar design will appear making an offer.
-While these ads are less intrusive, the only problem is that sometimes the users think these ads are part of the actual game.
+When a level ends, a video ad appears with an offer.
+These ads are less intrusive.
+The only problem is that sometimes the users think these ads are part of the actual game.

-For a lay user, marketing automation generally means automating email marketing and scheduling social media posts.
+For laymen, marketing automation means automating email marketing and scheduling social media posts.

-However, marketing automation has now become the new trend that shows no signs of stopping.
-It now covers areas including customized landing page and easy-to-access shopping carts.
+However, marketing automation has now become the new trend.
+It shows no signs of stopping.
+It covers areas including customized landing pages and easy-to-access shopping carts.

 If implemented properly, automated marketing will let you:

-- Send out emails that are tailored for each of your customers.
+- Send out tailored emails to your customers.

-- Display new products and promotions that are based on the visitors’ shopping history.
+- Display new products and promotions as per the visitors’ shopping history.